The imperative of the 21st century is to make capitalism work for more people.

 The JUST 100 is unpacked in depth by our media partner, Forbes – including details on the top companies for each stakeholder, an examination of our Rankings process, and profiles of Hershey, Intuit, Etsy, and more.
 Explore the full coverage here.

-This year, we tracked, analyzed, and ranked 922 companies from the Russell 1000, across five stakeholder groups – including Workers, Customers, Communities, the Environment, and Shareholders – covering 29 Issues – like whether companies pay a living wage or protect the environment, and over 400 data points – from paid parental leave to veteran hiring and supplier policies.
+This year, we tracked, analyzed, and ranked 922 companies from the Russell 1000, across five stakeholder groups – including Workers, Customers, Communities, the Environment, and Shareholders – covering 29 Issues – like whether companies pay a living wage or protect the environment by going green, and over 400 data points – from paid parental leave to veteran hiring and supplier policies.

 Tomorrow, on Wednesday, November 13, we will launch our first Quarterly JUST Call featuring Dan Schulman, President and CEO of PayPal (#8 on this year’s list) and Paul Tudor Jones II, Co-Founder and Chairman of JUST Capital, to unpack the company’s Top 10 performance across all five stakeholders.
 Tune in to CNBC Squawk Box at 8AM and register here to listen to the Call live at 8:45AM or later on demand.